They say oils ain’t oils – well flours ain’t flours either!

 T85 indicates 0.85% mineral content whereas T45 refers to 0.45% mineral content and so forth.

-If you are seeing recipes referring to these flour grades, Kialla’s Bread and Pizza Flour is closer to T85, while our all-purpose White Unbleached Flour would be closer to T55.
+If you are seeing recipes referring to these flour grades, Kialla’s Bread and Pizza Flour is closer to T85, while our All-Purpose Plain White Unbleached Flour would be closer to T55.
 The latter is the only flour we apply an ash reading to ( 0.7%), primarily because we cannot exactly match the ash scores of French flours.
 Our soils have different mineral content, and our climates are very different.

 The Italian system uses numbers like Tipo 2 and Tipo 00.
 This refers to how fine the flour is, with Tipo 2 being a semi-refined flour with bran removed and Tipo 000 being superfine with the texture of what we know as cornflour.